vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

 security holes, because the vendor may not be publishing patches for future security holes once they are found.

+## Backups, with established recovery procedures, help with security

+Backups with established recovery procedures are helpful for security, because they give us the option to discard any compromised resource and recreate it from scratch using the backups.
+For instance, if a server gets compromised today, I can restore from yesterday's backup.

+Backups can also serve as checkpoints that help diagnose when exactly a system became compromised.

+With that said, backups can also be a source of security issues if the backups themselves are not secured.
+See for instance LastPass incident where hackers got a hold of their backups.
+Luckily for them, the important data is fully encrypted to a zero knowledge standard, but you may not be so lucky.
+Link to my backups post, highlighting the aspects that discuss security.

 ## Protection of online accounts for hosting and domain name registration

 It's important to have tight security (with redundancy) for the